Tutorial Updated May 2026

 Common Issues

 • "CUDA out of memory": Use a GPU with more VRAM, enable tiled VAE, or reduce image resolution.
+For SDXL at 1024x1024, you need at least 8 GB VRAM.
+For Flux at 1024x1024, 12 GB is the practical minimum.

 • "Model not found": Check that models are in the correct subfolder.
 ComfyUI is strict about paths.
+The file extension must match what ComfyUI expects (.safetensors or .ckpt for checkpoints).

 • "Port not accessible": Make sure you're using RunPod's "Connect" button, not trying to access localhost.